 A subset of quarks and electrons in a weird configuration that we commonly call “life”.
 A mind interfacing through a body, living in an ecosystem.
 A complex bunch of proteins, lipids and carbon-based molecules kept together by a large quantity of continuously-recycled water.
-Complex patterns and self-defining ideas that struggle to keep existing through time without even having me notice.
+Complex patterns and self-defining concepts that struggle to keep existing through time without even having me notice.

-Twenty-six years and counting.
+Twenty-eight years and counting.
 Male.

 My time is primarily occupied by breathing and moving my hands.
 If you take a random moment, it’s very likely that I am sleeping, inside a car, in front of a computer or explaining concepts to people.

-As you could have already figured out, I do stuff with computers.
-A lot.
+Work defines my existence and value, and I dedicate my existence to computers.
 People usually fail to find good words to define me, and often fall back to the common “nerd” or “geek” adjectives; nice try though.

-It’s all just a journey, where we constantly learn stuff and make mistakes, whether we want or not.
+We don’t have a goal, only false gods.
+In this game, if you die, there is no end score.
+Everything is just a journey, where we constantly learn stuff and make mistakes, whether we want or not.
 Right or wrong is subjective.

 What we can all do is to define how we want to be and choose what works best; natural selection will do the rest for us.
-Success or failure is an abstraction primarily dependent on our limited perception, there is no such thing in “nature”.
+Success or failure is primarily dependent on our limited perception, there is no such thing in “nature”.

-In the years I sort of developed a weird attitude that makes me put a large amount of time into thinking and decomposing problems in different ways.
+In the years I sort of developed a weird attitude that makes me invest a large amount of time into thinking and decomposing problems in different ways.
 People think I’m strange because of that.
 I think they’re strange because they don’t.

 When I observe things, often I tend to do it from many different points of views; everything I see develops many facets inside me, each having an influence on the approximative, incomplete and flawed interpretations I try to build.
-Pre-existant ideas, prejudice, cognitive biases, illusions, instincts and common knowledge are constant enemies on the infinite escalation for a cleaner way of thinking and understanding the environment around me.
+Pre-existant ideas, prejudice, cognitive biases, illusions, instincts and common knowledge are constant enemies on the infinite escalation for a cleaner way of decomposing and understanding the environment around me.